How do I become a Sport and Exercise Medicine Specialist?

 Click here to view or download information and frequently asked questions for overseas doctors aspiring to train or work in the UK.

 The FSEM oversees the curriculum for HST in Sport and Exercise Medicine, and the FSEM (UK) Membership Exam is based on this curriculum.
 Candidates are highly recommended to become familiar with the SEM curriculum on the JRCPTB website.

 The Gold Guide

 Is a reference guide for Postgraduate Specialty Training in the UK.
-You can find the 7th edition here The Gold Guide
+You can find the most recent edition here The Gold Guide